msc-acse/acse-9-independent-research-project-OliverJBoom/README.md

 * __Results/Plots__                  -  Contains images of predictions and training/val losses

+* __Tuning__                         -  Contains python files that can be used to hyper-parameter tune the networks

 ## Testing

 Continuous integration best practices has been utilized, using Travis CL.
 With the tests methodology used being unit testing written deveoped using the Pytest library.